digitallyinduced/ihp/Guide/auto-refresh.markdown

 import IHP.AutoRefresh -- <------ ADD THIS IMPORT

 instance InitControllerContext WebApplication where
-    initContext = initAutoRefresh -- <----- ADD THIS LINE

--- When you use authentication use this: instance InitControllerContext WebApplication where
-    initContext =
+    initContext = do
-        initAuthentication @User
+        setLayout defaultLayout
-        >=> initAutoRefresh -- <----- ADD THIS LINE
+        initAutoRefresh -- <----- ADD THIS LINE
 ```

 ### Layout